-One of the best ways to start investing is to use the services of an online stock broker.
+One of the best ways to start investing is to use the services of an online stockbroker.
 However, there are so many brokers that it can be difficult to determine which one is best.
-There is no universal “right” answer because which broker is right for you depends on your investing style and other considerations.
+There is no universal “right” answer because the right broker for you depends on your investing style and other considerations.

-The following is a list of top stock brokers with the emphasis on low cost stock trading fees.
+The following is a list of top stock brokers with an emphasis on low-cost stock trading fees.
 The list is sorted from the lowest commission fee to the highest fee for stock and ETF trades.
 If the fees are the same, we take into consideration other factors and rank the better broker above.
 In addition to the fees, we also list other special offers and features when appropriate.

-Since brokers can change their offers at any given time, it’s highly recommend that you visit the site and review the most recent information carefully.
+Since brokers can change their offers at any given time, it’s highly recommended that you visit the site and review the most recent information carefully.